Updated: Mar 22

 You may also like: Digital Twins: Engines Of Business Transformation

-Digital Twin: Top Innovations You Should Know About
+Digital Twin Use Cases in Telecom You Should Know About

 Telco companies are the central link providing all business sectors the power to move forward and perform a digital transformation.
 For example, they help manufacturers to build a “smart factory” concept and optimize all operational and business processes.
 A bright example of telco & manufacturing cooperation could be Nokia and Bosch partnership.